 The Law Office of John B. Jackson doesn’t charge you anything upfront for your case.
 He handles it on a contingency basis.
 This means that he gets nothing until you win or settle your case.
 Once you do settle, your lawyer will take a percentage of your settlement.
 You’ll have the remainder to cover your medical bills and expenses.

-Call and schedule your free initial consultation today.
+Contact us and schedule your free initial consultation today.
 The insurance company has lawyers working for them and you should too!